June, the first month of the summer, in

 June and

-July, with an average maximum UV index of 9, are months with the highest UV index in Valentine.
-A UV Index estimate of 8 to 10 represents a very high health vulnerability from unsafe exposure to the UV radiation for ordinary individuals.
+July, with an average maximum UV index of 9, are months with the highest UV index.
+A UV Index of 8 to 10 symbolizes a very high health risk from exposure to the Sun's UV radiation for ordinary individuals.

-Note: The average daily UV index of 9 in June transform into the following instructions:
+Note: The maximum daily UV index of 9 in June interprets into the following recommendations: